qualityshepherd/brine/posts/of_yarn_and_bone.md

 #### Enhancement Spells

 `Enhancement Spells` are woven in tandem with a primary spell, and can amplify potency, duration, or scope.
-While they enhance a spell's efficacy, they take time (an extra turn) and compound the risks of casting—an additional `Burden` for the mage who pushes both.
+While they enhance a spell's efficacy, they take time (an extra turn) and compound the risks of casting.
+A mage that pushes a failing Enhancement (or rolls snake-eyes) takes two `Burdens`.

 - A mage cages a foe in flame, along with an Enhancement to hold it burning until dawn.